sproutcore/TransformJS_site/content/index.markdown

   <div class="section">
     <h4><a href="http://www.github.com/sproutcore/transformjs/downloads">Download</a></h4>
     <p>
-      Download current and previous versions of TransformJS
+      Download current and previous versions of TransformJS, feel free to fork and/or clone the repository as well.
     </p>
   </div>
   <div class="section">
     <h4><a href="http://www.github.com/sproutcore/transformjs/issues">Report Bugs</a></h4>
     <p>
-      Download current and previous versions of TransformJS
+      TransformJS is currently in beta.
+If you encounter any odd behavior or have suggestions for improving the API, please let us know.
     </p>
   </div>
 </div>